 This document is the Wide Area Network (WAN) Selection Arrangements established in accordance with one or more Versions of Smart Energy Code (SEC) Schedule 10 ‘Communications Hub Technical Specifications’ (CHTS) to set out the conditions used by Virtual WAN Communications Hubs (VWCHs) to determine the WAN communications route to connect to the DCC.

-This document sets out the WAN selection arrangements applicable to VWCHs.
+This document sets out the WAN Selection Arrangements applicable to VWCHs.
 It sets out how VWCHs operate when equipped with two WAN interfaces (a 4G Smart Metering Wide Area Network (SM WAN) interface and a Virtual WAN (VWAN) interface via the Virtual WAN Device (VWD)), and the criteria used to select the active WAN interface.

 From a DCC User perspective only one VWCH WAN interface is active at any point in time.
-The VWCH regularly monitors a number of 4G and VWAN signal quality parameters, regardless of which WAN interface is active.
-These operational signal quality parameters have associated configurable thresholds and monitoring windows to regularly determine whether they are “good” or “not good”.
-These determinations are used as inputs into the VWCH switching logic, the output of which then determines whether each WAN interface is “available to use” or “unavailable to use”.
-This output is also subject to a WAN interface priority setting which determines which WAN interface to select in the event where both are “available to use”.
+The VWCH regularly assesses several SM WAN and VWAN signal quality parameters, regardless of which WAN interface is active.
+These operational signal quality parameters have associated configurable thresholds and monitoring windows to determine whether they are good or not good.
+These assessments are used as inputs into the VWCH switching logic, the output of which then determines whether each WAN interface is viable or not viable.
+This output is also subject to a WAN interface priority setting which determines which WAN interface to select in the event where both are viable.

 In this document, italicised terms represent the parameters used for WAN interface selection as set out in Appendix A.